g-plane/blog/source/_posts/improve-wat-parser-perf.md

 Inspired by `rowan::GreenNodeBuilder`, we use a `usize` to record the start index which is the length of the `Vec` when starting the node.

-This is stack-like naturally, though we don't need to create an explicit stack, and this is unlike how `rowan::GreenNodeBuilder` implements, which avoids another `Vec` and `unwrap` calls.
+This is stack-like naturally, though we don't need to create an explicit stack, but this is unlike how `rowan::GreenNodeBuilder` implements, which avoids another `Vec` and `unwrap` calls.

 There is nothing similar to `rowan::GreenNodeBuilder::start_node_at` in our implementation, instead we need to manually pass the start index to other functions, but this is cheap since it's just a `usize`.